M4he/Linux/JACK/PA_through_JACK/minimal_config/README.md

 calfjackhost --load ~/.config/jack/calf.conf &
 jack-plumbing -o ~/.config/jack/rules &
 ```
-The `jackd` startup command is the same as in your `~/.jackdrc` file created by QJackCtl when you configure it using the GUI.
 Don't forget to `chmod +x ~/.config/jack/startup.sh`!
+The `jackd` startup command is the same as in `~/.jackdrc` created by QJackCtl when  configured using the GUI.